-Over the past six decades, the semiconductor industry has been immensely successful thanks to the set of well-defined abstraction layers, starting from robust switching devices that support a deterministic Boolean algebra and going up to a scalable and stored program architecture, which is Turing complete, and hence capable of tackling (almost) any computational task.
+Over the past six decades, the semiconductor industry has been immensely successful thanks to the set of welldefined abstraction layers, starting from robust switching devices that support a deterministic Boolean algebra and going up to a scalable and stored program architecture, which is Turing complete, and hence capable of tackling (almost) any computational challenge.
 Unfortunately this abstraction chain is being challenged as device scaling continues to nanometer dimensions and also by exciting new applications that must support a myriad inputs such as brain-computer interfaces [1].
 A brain-computer interface is a device that enables communication and control without movement.
-For these applications, cognitive functions such as classification, recognition, synthesis, decision-making and learning are of crucial importance for fast and efficient information-extraction.
+For these applications, cognitive functions such as classification, recognition, synthesis, decision-making and learning are of crucial importance for fast and efficient informationextraction.
 This is in sharp contrast to the past when the central objective of computing was to perform calculations on numbers and produce results with extreme numerical accuracy.
 It is therefore worth exploring alternative computational models for emerging applications by abandoning the deterministic requirement.

-Brain-inspired information processing architectures provide significant increase in energy efficiency, asymptotically approaching the efficiency of brain computation, while aligning well with the variability of nanoscale devices [10, 17, 20, 23].
-The mathematical properties of highdimensional spaces correlate strongly with behaviors controlled by the brain [13, 15, 16, 24].
-We focus on a model of computing with high-dimensional (HD) vectorshereafter HD computing-where the dimensionality is in the thousands (e.g., 10,000 dimensions).
-HD computing is also referred to as "hyperdimensional computing" [13] on account of the very high dimensionality.
+Brain-inspired information processing architectures provide significant increase in energy efficiency, asymptotically approaching the efficiency of brain computation, while aligning well with the variability of nanoscale devices [9, 19, 16, 21].
+The mathematical properties of high-dimensional spaces correlate strongly with behaviors controlled by the brain [15, 22, 12, 14].
+We focus on a model of computing with high-dimensional (HD) vectors-hereafter HD computing-where the dimensionality is in the thousands (e.g., 10,000 dimensions).
+HD computing is also referred to as "hyperdimensional computing" [12] on account of the very high dimensionality.
 In this formalism, information is represented in HD vectors referred to as "hypervectors".
 HD computing explores the emulation of cognition by computing with hypervectors as an alternative to computing with bits and numbers.
+Hypervectors are holographic and (pseudo)random vectors with i.i.d. components.
+It means that every piece of information contained in the hypervector is distributed equally over all the components.
+Such hypervectors can then be mathematically manipulated to not only classify but also to bind, associate, and perform other types of cognitive operations in a straightforward manner [13].
+In addition, these mathematical operations also ensure that the resulting hypervector is unique and thus learning can take place in one-shot.

 Key properties of HD computing include: (1) HD computing paradigm is universal and complete.
 (2) By its very nature, HD computing overcomes large variability and uncertainty in both data and implementation platform to perform robust decision making and classification.
 (3) In contrast to other neuro-inspired approaches, in which learning is separate from subsequent execution, learning in HD computing shares its constructs with execution, is relatively fast, and does not rely on biologically unlikely algorithms such as back-propagation.
-(4) In HD computing, the encoding of information and memory storage are separate processes.
-In contrast, in the artificial neural nets these are entangled which can lead to catastrophic forgetting.
+(4) HD computing is memory-centric by manipulating and comparing large patterns, within the memory using ubiquitous parallel operations.
 Such generality, robustness against data uncertainty, and one-shot learning make HD computing a prime candidate for utilization in application domains such as brain-computer interfaces and wearable cyberbiological systems.

 HD computing has been used for text analytics solely from a stream of input letters.
-More specifically, HD computing can identify the language of unknown sentences from 21 European languages [11, 23], and classify Reuters news articles to eight topics [19] with very high accuracy.
+More specifically, HD computing can identify the language of unknown sentences from 21 European languages [10, 21], and classify Reuters news articles to eight topics [18] with very high accuracy.
 It has also been adapted to wearable biosignal processing characterized by a set of parallel and analog streaming inputs.
-Very simple vector-space operations are used to classify hand gestures from four electromyography (EMG) electrodes [21].
+Very simple vector-space operations are used to classify hand gestures from four electromyography (EMG) electrodes [20].